itoss-ar/itoss.ar/docs/documents/03-User tasks/Management/Monitors/fields.md

 ---
-title: "Condition and action fields"
+title: "Condition and action fields and methods"
 ---

+Every monitor has rules that are evaluated against the metric payload data.
+If a rule condition is evaluated as true, i.e., matches the condition, then the action of that rule gets executed.
+For every rule condition and rule action there are a couple of fileds and methods available to get data or execute some actions.

-These are the fields that can be accessed within the context of monitor actions and conditions:
+These are fields and methos that can be accessed within the context of monitor actions and conditions:

 ### `lastMetric`